cryptodev1990/mercator/dev-notes/rfcs/2022-08-28-postgres-fivetran.md

 Problem: I need to be able to connect to my Postgres database with 3rd party cloud services and can't.

 My app is which is built on top of Fly, which itself is a wrapper around AWS.
-It aims to be a more modern Heroku-- you take a Dockerfile, and Fly converts it to a VM.
+Fly.io aims to be a PaaS application-- you take a Dockerfile, and Fly converts it to a VM.
 They also make it easy to spin up a Postgres database, and any application you create through Fly is instantly on the same VPC as all the other applications there.

-I need to copy data from that Postgres instance (which is on a private network) to an S3 bucket that I control.
+That Postgres instance is on a private network, however, and I need to copy data from that Postgres instance to an S3 bucket that I control for replication to Snowflake and data sharing for customers.

 In other words, I need to copy the contents of my Postgres database out of Fly.
 I was hoping to use Postgres change data capture through a tool called FiveTran but at this point will accept whatever.